Last Updated on November 23, 2021.

 - The last four years are clear proof that “maximum pressure” is a maximum failure.
-Maintaining sanctions and trying to wait Iran out will only further empower hardliners and undermine Iranians fighting for change.
+Failing to return to the deal will only further empower hardliners and undermine Iranians fighting for change.
 That’s nothing short of a recipe for war.

 - The Iran nuclear deal worked before and it will work again.
 It remains the best option on the table to build peace, constrain Iran’s nuclear capabilities, and empower everyday Iranians.

-- With elections in Iran fast approaching, there is no more room for delay: we must act first to lift sanctions and return to the JCPOA in full.
+- There is no room for delay: we must act swiftly to lift sanctions and return to the JCPOA in full.

 - “Issue Brief: Iran,” Win Without War